cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 For calculating the valley width we use the calculated flow rate through all the diffusers in one manifold and the desired sedimentation tank up flow velocity and apply them to the mass conservation equation:

 $$Q_{diffusers} = V_{SedUp} A_{valley}$$

-Since we are dealing with a circular tank the
+In order to not get too overly complicated we ignored the fact that the tank is circular and applied the mass conservation equation as if this portion of the tank were square.
+This simplification will give us a smaller valley width than what actually would be needed to maintain a 1 mm/s up flow velocity.
+The larger the valleys gets the more inaccurate our simplification becomes.
+This is something that should and will be accounted for and fine tuned this summer.
+However, in the meantime, this simplification will suffice.

+In our simplification we characterize $A_{valley}$ as being equal to  $D_{tank} * W_{valley}$

+Solving for $W_{valley}$ gives:

+$W_{valley} = \frac{Q_{diffusers}}{ V_{SedUp}D_{tank}}$

+Finding the total number of valleys now is trivial:

+$$n_{valleys} = \frac{D_{tank}}{W_{valley}}$$

-To find the minimum diameter of the manifold we need to find the maximum velocity that we can have in the manifold.
+Now, to find the minimum diameter of the manifold we need to find the maximum velocity that we can have in the manifold.
 This is critical in ensuring that we get a even flow distribution through all of the diffusers.
 The ratio of piezometric head in the first diffuser to that in the last diffuser is a dimensionless ratio that is called $\Pi_{diffuserflow}$.

 $$\Pi_{diffuserflow}= \sqrt{\frac{hl_{parallelPath} - \frac{\Delta H_{manifold}}{2}}{hl_{parallelPath}+\frac{\Delta H_{manifold}}{2}}}$$